syncfusion/ej2-vue-docs/src/documenteditor/document-editor/keyboard-shortcut.md

 ## Text formatting

-The following table lists the default keyboard shortcuts in document editor for formatting text:
+The following table lists the default keyboard shortcuts in Document Editor for formatting text:

 | Key combination | Description |
 |-----------------|-------------|